Smoked chicken finished on the grill. Plenty of smoke and a lot less fat. Another benefit of the hybrid approach to barbecue.

 Plus, sitting on the upper shelf of the grill, closer to the hot grill cover, the chicken skin crisps up nicely, one of the best attributes of grilled chicken that smoked chicken doesn’t offer.

 Finishing smoked chicken on the grill has an added benefit–you can take the chicken off the smoker sooner and bring the internal temperature of the chicken to doneness (180F thigh, 170 breast).
-After about 130F meat can’t take much more smoke anyway so if you don’t want to fiddle with charcoal anymore just to get the meat cooked, or you’re busy and need to get things wrapped up, pull the chicken off the smoker after a couple hours and finish the cooking on the grill.
+After about 130F meat can’t take much more smoke anyway.
+If you’re done fiddling with charcoal just to get the meat fully cooked, or you’re busy and need to get things wrapped up, pull the chicken off the smoker after a couple hours and finish the cooking on the grill.
 Use that upper shelf, medium heat.
 Check periodically with the instant read thermometer.

-Final thought — if the upper shelf in your gas grill is no good, just make one with a spare grill grate and a couple bricks.
+Final thought — if the upper shelf in your gas grill is no good or too small, just make one with a spare grill grate and a couple bricks.